OpenGate-RB3/OpenGate-RB3/README.md

 ## STREAMING VIDEO AND AUDIO FROM THE BOARD

-To start all the streams, download the RUN.bash script onto the board with `wget <RAW LINK HERE>` and run it with `./RUN.bash`
+To start all the streams, download the RUN.bash script onto the board with `wget https://raw.githubusercontent.com/OpenGate-RB3/OpenGate-RB3/refs/heads/main/RUN.bash` and run it with `./RUN.bash`

 If you want to start an individual stream, here are commands you can use: